 - 5/6" Allen key

 - 5/32" Allen key

 - Phillips screwdriver size 2

 - blade screwdriver

 - 1/4" socket spanner

 - 5/16" socket spanner

 - torque wrench 0 20 Nm (or similar)

 - oblique pliers

 - cable ties

 - M8 washer

 - two long wooden blocks, min.
 14 x 14 x 30 cm

-- Lift the mobility aid up on one side and place a 14 cm high wooden block under the battery case so that the wheels are off the ground and can rotate freely.
-Use proper lifting techniques.
+- Lift the mobility aid up on one side and get a second person to place a wooden block around 14 cm high underneath it so that the wheels are suspended freely.

 - Repeat the same procedure on the other side of the mobility aid.

 - Remove the rear panel as described in Chapter 8.1.2.

 - Ensure you note the cable routing carefully.
 If necessary, take photos with a digital camera.

 - Remove all cables and cable ties which are fixed to the wheel suspension or which could get in the way during work.

 - Remove both the anti-tip system protective caps.
 The protective caps on the anti-tip system will either be held using a screw or a cable tie depending on the mobility aid's date of manufacture.